-- show mature compliance conduct that’s consistent with the EPA’s values
+- show mature compliance conduct that is consistent with the EPA’s values

-- comply with a large and fluctuating range of obligations found in legislation, New South Wales government policy, cluster policy, EPA policy, contractual terms and conditions that bind the EPA, and standard operating procedures
+- comply with a large and fluctuating range of obligations found in legislation, NSW Government policy, cluster policy, EPA policy, contractual terms and conditions that bind the EPA, and standard operating procedures

 - apply relevant controls to prevent non-compliance

 - act regularly to monitor and detect instances of non-compliance